 - What can I bring into the test center?

 For a list of items that you should bring and items that are not allowed, see What to Bring on Test Day.

 - How long will it take for me to get my scores?

 When you receive your official scores depends on what types of questions were on the test you took.
 On average, official scores are available within:

 - 3–5 business days for multiple-choice tests (immediate, unofficial scores for computer-delivered tests are displayed at the test center upon completion)

 Please note that if you take a paper-delivered test, how long it takes for your scores to be available depends on receipt of your answer sheets at ETS for scoring.
 If answer sheets are not sent promptly by the test center, your scores may be delayed.

 Note: Since the Language Arts – Writing subtest contains both multiple-choice and essay questions and your official score is reported as a combined score, your scores are available within approximately 6–10 business days.

 - How do I get my scores?

 Your scores are available through your HiSET account.
-They are not sent in the mail.
 If you do not have Internet access or you need help, contact your test center.
 As long as you have taken at least one subtest at a test center, they will be able to access your scores.